The Curse Revisited: When are Distances Informative for the Ground Truth in Noisy High-Dimensional Data?: Quantifying the Effect of Noise on High-Dimensional Neighbors

 \item If $d^{\frac{1}{2}}=o\left(\left\|\vx^{(d)}-\vz^{(d)}\right\|^2-\left\|\vx^{(d)}-\vy^{(d)}\right\|^2\right)$,

 \end{enumerate} \end{corollary}

 \begin{remark} The following conclusions---which will all be validated in Section \ref{experiments}---can now be made.

 \begin{enumerate} \item $\Delta_2(d)\coloneqq\max\left\{\left\|\vx^{(d)}-\vy^{(d)}\right\|,\left\|\vx^{(d)}-\vz^{(d)}\right\|\right\}$ has to grow at least as $d^\frac{1}{4}$, otherwise neighbors will become highly random.
-Indeed, if $\Delta_2(d)=o\left(d^\frac{1}{4}\right)$, then condition (\ref{other2}) in Remark \ref{randomornot} is satisfied, and Corollary \ref{randomornot}.1 becomes applicable (note that the assumed bound $\sup_{d\in\mathbb{N}^*}\Delta_\infty(d)\leq C$ is only required for Corollary \ref{randomornot}.2, see also Appendix \ref{thandproofs}). \item Whereas the noise characteristics $\sigma^2$ and $\mu'_4$ naturally have a direct effect on the usefulness of empirical neighbors for any fixed dimension $d$---as can also be seen from (\ref{zeta})---under the conditions of Corollary \ref{randomornot}, their magnitude becomes negligible in limiting dimensions. \item Even if the distances between the noise vectors are dominant in the distances between the observed data points, neighbors may become non-random, i.e., representative for the ground truth neighbors.
-E.g., if the random noise variable $\rn$ is uniformly distributed, then the expected distances between two noise vectors grows as $\sqrt{d}$, whereas it is sufficient for the absolute differences between ground truth distances to grow as $\sqrt[^4]{d}+\epsilon$ for some $\epsilon > 0$ to ensure that the noise becomes unlikely to effect neighbors in sufficiently high dimensions. \end{enumerate} \end{remark}
+Indeed, if $\Delta_2(d)=o\left(d^\frac{1}{4}\right)$, then condition (\ref{other2}) in Remark \ref{randomornot} is satisfied, and Corollary \ref{randomornot}.1 becomes applicable (note that the assumed bound $\sup_{d\in\mathbb{N}^*}\Delta_\infty(d)\leq C$ is only required for Corollary \ref{randomornot}.2, see also Appendix \ref{thandproofs}). \item The noise characteristics $\sigma^2$ and $\mu'_4$ naturally have a direct effect on the usefulness of empirical neighbors for any fixed dimension $d$, which is intuitively clear, and can be seen from (\ref{zeta}).
+However, under the conditions of Corollary \ref{randomornot}, their magnitude becomes negligible in large dimensions. \item Even if the distances between the noise vectors are dominant in the distances between the observed data points, neighbors may become non-random, i.e., representative for the ground truth neighbors.
+For example, if the random noise variable $\rn$ is uniformly distributed, then the expected distances between two noise vectors grows as $\sqrt{d}$, whereas it is sufficient for the absolute differences between ground truth distances to grow as $\sqrt[^4]{d}+\epsilon$ for some $\epsilon > 0$ to ensure that the noise becomes unlikely to effect neighbors in sufficiently high dimensions. \end{enumerate} \end{remark}

 The following example will prove to be very useful in the experiments (Section \ref{experiments}).

 \begin{example} Let $\vx=\vy$ be the sequences of all zeros.
 Given $\alpha \in \mathbb{R}_{>2}\cup\{\infty\}$, we define the sequence of reals $\vz(\alpha)=z_1(\alpha),z_2(\alpha),\ldots$, by letting for $d\in\mathbb{N}^*$,